 FuelRod (TM) is a brand of portable charges available at—among other places—Walt Disney World Resort and Disneyland.
 But these are just any portable chargers…they’re special, in good ways and bad.

 What’s special (good) about FuelRods is that instead of buying one and then recharging it for use, you can use FuelRod “SwapBoxes” (sometimes called FuelRod kiosks, boxes, or stations) to exchange your used and empty FuelRod for a fully charged one.
-What’s special (bad) about FuelRods is that they’re low-power enough to require frequent swaps.
+What’s special (bad) about FuelRods is that they’re low-power enough to require relatively frequent swaps.

 Here’s how this works…